 Science Cafe Las Vegas meets on the first Wednesday of each month, starting at 6:30, for a lively discussion of a specific subject.
 There's beer, but the event is okay for those under 21.
-On November 7, learn how cities deal with water stress, caused by water shortage, lack of clean water, and competition for water uses.
+On February 6, Dr. Aude Picard from UNLV will discuss how bacteria modify rocks and affect geochemical cycles.

 Chinatown Plaza will host its annual Chinese New Year Celebration on February 17, from 10 a.m. to 5 p.m.
 Welcome in the Year of the Boar with traditional food, vendor exhibits and entertainment for the entire family..

 Sean Gaskell will perform on the kora, a traditional 21-stringed harp from West Africa, February 21 at the Green Valley Library and the 26th at the Paseo Verde Library.
 He'll play some standard kora tunes and some of his own compositions, and talk about the music and the instrument.